Monday 31 December 2018

 The blue line shows the local waterway Stony Creek.

 The current advice is:

 - The remediation work being conducted by Melbourne Water has removed much of the black sludge and contaminated water in or on the edge of the creek.
-But if you come into contact with contaminated water or sludge, remove wet clothing and wash the relevant areas of your body with it with warm soapy water.
+But if you come into contact with contaminated water or sludge, remove wet clothing and wash the relevant areas of your body that have touched it with warm soapy water.

-- Water quality is much improved but it is still recommended to avoid contact with water in Stony Creek.
+- Water quality is much improved but we still recommend avoiding contact with water in Stony Creek.

 - Odour levels from the creek have decreased but are still present at times.
 Avoid the odour if it makes you feel unwell.

 - As a precaution avoid eating fish from Stony Creek.

 - Don’t let pets swim in the area or drink the water.

 - Seek medical help if you feel unwell.